mearkats/MS-Store-App-Install-Powershell-RMM-Friendly/README.md

 # Microsoft Store Install Powershell Script - RMM Friendly!!

 Hello and welcome!
 This script allows the user to install a Microsoft Store App.
-As the title suggests, its RMM friendly, tested with Datto RMM and Tactical RMM.
+As the title suggests, its RMM friendly, tested with [Datto RMM](https://www.datto.com/products/rmm/) and [Tactical RMM](https://github.com/amidaware/tacticalrmm).

-The Script Uses the "RunAsUser" module created by Kelvin Tegelaar (https://github.com/KelvinTegelaar/RunAsUser).
+The Script Uses the ["RunAsUser"](https://github.com/KelvinTegelaar/RunAsUser) module created by [Kelvin Tegelaar](https://www.cyberdrain.com/).
 A user has to be logged in for the script to work.
 The script, as of 22/09/2022, will now feed the output of the installation into the RMM.

 =======================================================================